suitcss/suit/doc/components.md

 ### One pattern, one component, one file

-Each component must be in a dedicated file.
 Each component should concern itself with realising a single UI pattern.
 Don't try to do too much.

-If a component file is starting to get quite large, it probably consists of multiple, indepedent components and should be broken up into multiple files.
+The CSS for a component must be in a dedicated file with a name that corresponds HTML class.
+For example, the CSS for `ButtonGroup` should be in a file called `button-group.css`.

+Sometimes, a single component is complex enough that multiple files are necessary.
+If you need to do this, use a `.`-separated suffix in the additional file(s), e.g., `component-name.editing.css`.

 ### Document thoroughly